Gothic 1 Remake

-Gothic 1 Remake is an upcoming action role-playing game developed by Alkimia Interactive and published by THQ Nordic.
-It is a remake of Piranha Bytes' 2001 video game of the same name.
-The game is scheduled to release for PlayStation 5, Windows and Xbox Series X/S in early 2026.
+Gothic 1 Remake (or Gothic Remake) is a 2026 action role-playing game developed by Alkimia Interactive and published by THQ Nordic.
+It is a remake of the 2001 game Gothic, developed by Piranha Bytes.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S on 5 June 2026.
+It received mixed reviews by critics and sold half a million units within the first week of release.